Spree killer

 A spree killer is someone who commits a criminal act that involves two or more murders in a short time, often in multiple locations.
-There are different opinions about what durations of time a killing spree may take place in.
+There are differing opinions about what durations of time a killing spree may take place in.
 The United States Bureau of Justice Statistics has spoken of "almost no time break between murders", but some academics consider that a killing spree may last weeks or months, e.g. the case of Andrew Cunanan, who murdered five people over three months, including fashion designer Gianni Versace.

 Definition

 The general definition of spree murder is two or more murders committed by a person (or people) with no cooling-off period, in contrast to serial murder, where there is a period of time between killings.
 The U.S. Federal Bureau of Investigation (FBI) has found the category to be of no real value to law enforcement because quantifying a "cooling-off period" is arbitrary.
 Serial killers commit murders in separate events, at different times.
 Mass murderers are defined by one incident, with no distinctive period between the murders.

-How to distinguish a spree killer from a mass murderer, or a serial killer, is subject to considerable debate, and the terms are not consistently applied even within the academic literature.
+The differences between a spree killer, a mass murderer, or a serial killer is subject to considerable debate, and the terms are not consistently applied within the academic literature.

 The United States Bureau of Justice Statistics has defined a spree killing as "killings at two or more locations with almost no time break between murders".

 The Encyclopedia of Crime and Punishment lists five different categories of spree killers and cites Mark O. Barton as an example of the second one.
 He is also noted alongside mass murderers, such as Patrick Sherrill, in the respective entry about mass murder.
 In The Anatomy of Motive, John E. Douglas cites Charles Starkweather and Andrew Cunanan (who murdered five people over three months) as examples of spree killers, while Jack Levin calls Starkweather a mass murderer and Cunanan a serial killer.